 - Back Pain Doctors show considerable disagreement as to specific diagnoses and appropriate treatment plans

 These two problems mean that you are likely to get a wide variety of diagnoses and treatment recommendations as you search for answers to your back pain.
 In fact, the more you search the more bewildered you may feel.

 With all this conflicting information, you may not be sure which route to follow.
-This page will define back pain and discuss the various treatments available to you at Austin Preferred Spine and Sports Rehab.
+This page will define back pain and discuss the various treatments available to you at Austin Preferred Integrative Medicine.